jsattler/zerodistraction/README.md

 You open your browser and tell yourself "just one quick check" on HackerNews or YouTube.
 Three hours later, you're still scrolling, and that important task remains untouched.
 We've all been there.
-The internet is designed to capture and hold your attention.
+The internet is designed to capture and hold our attention.

 **ZeroDistraction puts you back in control.**
 When you need to focus, activate it for a set time period.